-Google Chrome is the most often used browser on computers and smartphones; about 66 percent of people worldwide prefer it over its competitors.
+Google Chrome is the most-used browser on computers and smartphones; about 66 percent of people worldwide prefer it over its competitors.
 While Google builds strong security into its software, Google is an advertising company; Google Chrome privacy is not its main focus.
 If you’re not vigilant, Google will collect a significant amount of information on you for its marketing purposes.

 What Type of Information Does Google Chrome Collect?

-Google also offers the option to store passwords and addresses for automatic fill-in, which, although convenient, can represent a security and privacy issue.
-Google also keeps track of what you type if you use its Advanced Spell check feature.
+Google offers the option to store passwords and addresses for automatic fill-in, which, although convenient, can represent a security and privacy issue.
+The search giant also keeps track of what you type if you use its Advanced Spell check feature.

 Depending upon your settings, Google also tracks where you travel while carrying your devices such as smartphones, tablets, and laptops.
 It also tracks how long you stay at each location, even if you are not using the browser or any Google service.